 While 3D printing is seen as a cutting-edge tool serving professionals and makers, the technology is also regarded as a way of producing in a cleaner and more environmentally-friendly manner.
 Below are 5 points explaining why 3D printing and ecology are intimately linked!

 3D printing, the end of mass production?

-New technologies, 3D printing in particular, enable industry to create ever more personalized products meeting consumers’ needs.
-In medicine for instance, one of the advantages of additive manufacturing is its ability to create made-to-measure items like prostheses, implants or hearing aids.
+New technologies, 3D printing, in particular, enable the industry to create ever more personalized products meeting consumers’ needs.
+In medicine, for instance, one of the advantages of additive manufacturing is its ability to create made-to-measure items like prostheses, implants or hearing aids.

 3D printing to fight built-in obsolescence

 Built-in obsolescence is the tendency of products to be specifically designed with a limited life span with a view to increasing their replacement rate.

 3D printing aims to fight this phenomenon by offering us the possibility of repairing objects ourselves.
 You no longer need to part with any money if you break the button on your coffee machine, a ring of your shower curtain or an accessory on your vacuum cleaner.
 Model, digitize or download the spare part and print it directly at home.

 3D printing, an environmentally-friendly process

 The very process of 3D printing is based on the additive manufacturing of an object, i.e. superposing material layer by layer until you obtain the final model.
 The final weight of the object is equivalent to the quantity of material used to make it.

 A technique that contrasts with subtractive manufacturing methods like sanding, cutting or milling, and ultimately reduces waste material during the manufacturing stage.
 3D printing is regarded as a clean and more environmentally-friendly means of production!